Soja-bee/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does

-*This project explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.*
+*This project explores data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+It analyzes the data based on month and week*

 ### Files used
 Include the files used